Common Misunderstandings of Rule 42

 Now You Know

-With your newfound knowledge of rule 42, you can clarify common misunderstandings when a sailor says:
+With your newfound knowledge of rule 42, you can clarify common misunderstandings such as when a sailor says:

 "He was turning too aggressively"